 Figure 3 shows that a majority of the local public health system's funding came from locally-generated funds, which include reimbursements and fees for services, local tax levy, and other local funds.
-State funds accounted for 15 percent of total expenditures, and federal funds accounted for 34 percent.
-Together, state and federal funds represent just under half of all community health board expenditures statewide.
+State funds accounted

 Figure 3.
-Minnesota local public health system funding sources, 2018
+Minnesota local public health system funding sources, 2019

 Figure 4 shows the trends of three funding sources as a percentage of total expenditures.
 Local Public Health Grant state funds have decreased as a percentage of total expenditures over time.
-The local tax levy, as percentage of total expenditures, has generally fluctuated between 25 percent and 36 percent of total expenditures, with one outlier year in 2002.
+The local tax levy, as percentage of total expenditures, has generally fluctuated between 25 percent and 37 percent of total expenditures, with one outlier year in 2002.

 Figure 4.
-Local Public Health Grant funds, local tax levy, and Medical Assistance, as a percentage of total local health department expenditures, Minnesota, 1983-2018
+Local Public Health Grant funds, local tax levy, and Medical Assistance, as a percentage of total local health department expenditures, Minnesota, 1983-2019

-In 2018, Medical Assistance (Medicaid) accounted for 9 percent of total expenditures.
-In 1983, the first year it was tracked, Medical Assistance represented 8 percent of total expenditures and has fluctuated between 9 percent and

-13 percent over the past decade.
+In 2019, Medical Assistance (Medicaid) accounted for 9 percent of total expenditures.
+In 1983, the first year it was tracked, Medical Assistance represented 8 percent of total expenditures and has fluctuated between 9 percent and 13 percent over the past decade.
 Reimbursement rates and the number of community health boards providing home health care services affect the proportion of expenditures covered by Medical Assistance.

 Local Public Health Grant state funds and local tax levy are flexible funding sources, meaning they are not associated with a particular program but instead can be used to address high priority public health issues and infrastructure needs.
-Figure 5 shows the proportion of flexible funding has decreased from 52 percent in 1979 to 42 percent in 2018.
+Figure 5 shows the proportion of flexible funding has decreased from 52 percent in 1979 to 43 percent in 2019.
 In 2002, flexible funding dipped to a low of 26 percent of total expenditures.
 After growing to 41 percent of total expenditures in 2005, flexible funding remained stable until a decline to 35 percent of total expenditures in 2009 and 2010.
-Individual community health boards have a range of flexible funding amounts available to them, from 7 percent to 100 percent, with a median of 34 percent of their funding deemed flexible.
+Individual community health boards have a range of flexible funding amounts available to them, from 7 percent to 84 percent, with a median of 34 percent of their funding deemed flexible.

 Figure 5.
-Flexible funding as a percentage of total public health funding, Minnesota local health departments, 1979-2018
+Flexible funding as a percentage of total public health funding, Minnesota local health departments, 1979-2019